Certificate of authenticity

 A certificate of authenticity with a coin set.

-A certificate of authenticity (COA) is a seal or small sticker on a proprietary computer program, t-shirt, jersey, or any other memorabilia or art work, especially in the world of computers and sports.
-It is commonly a seal on paper authenticating a specific artwork which and is made to demonstrate that the item is authentic.
+A certificate of authenticity (COA) is a seal or small sticker on a proprietary computer program, t-shirt, jersey, or other memorabilia or art work, especially in the world of computers and sports.
+It is commonly a seal on paper authenticating a specific artwork made to prove authenticity.

 Information included

-Depending on the item being authenticated, some information that the certificate of authenticity might contain includes:
+Depending on the item being authenticated, the certificate of authenticity may include: